jaswanth-git-test/JSONDB_Project/README.md

 ![entry of employee shown in database](data-entry.jpg)

 ### Functionalities:
-- Add the Employee details and save them in JSONDB
+- Add the Employee details and save them in JsonPowerDB
 - delete the details and update the details using the record number
 - show the employee details by using name and render the results  below the form